Margaret Mellis: Life

 Mellis was born in Wukingfu (Wujingfu), Swatow, China, where her father was a Presbyterian missionary.
 Her family returned to East Lothian when she was one year old, shortly after the First World War broke out, so her father David Barclay Mellis-Smith could join up.

 Abandoning an initial interest in music, she studied at Edinburgh College of Art from 1930 to 1934 under the Scottish Colourist Samuel Peploe and the landscape painters William Gillies and John Maxwell, alongside Wilhelmina Barns-Graham and William Gear.
 She used a travel scholarship to study with André Lhote in Paris.
 She met the art critic Adrian Stokes in 1936 and they married in 1938.
 They visited Ezra Pound in Italy during their honeymoon and returned to London, where she studied at the Euston Road School.

 Looking for a refuge from London before the Second World War broke out, they moved to a house, Little Parc Owles, in Carbis Bay, near St Ives, in 1939.
 The couple's move to Cornwall was to be a catalyst for the burgeoning modernist movement that was to become internationally renowned throughout the middle of the 20th century.
 They were soon joined by Margaret's 17 year old sister Ann Stokes, their friends Ben Nicholson and Barbara Hepworth and their triplets, and Naum Gabo and his wife Miriam Gabo, and then subsequently Margaret's college friend Wilhelmina Barns-Graham.
 Margaret was encouraged to paint small abstract works, and to produce intricate collage.
 She was inspired by the naïve painter Alfred Wallis.
 Her son, Telfer, was born in October 1940.

 Other visitors included Victor Pasmore, Graham Sutherland, William Coldstream, Julian Trevelyan and Peter Lanyon, and later a second wave including Roger Hilton, Patrick Heron, Terry Frost and Bryan Wynter.

 Mellis left the St Ives area in 1946 after the breakdown of her marriage.
 Mellis and Stokes divorced in 1946, and he subsequently married her younger sister the ceramic artist Ann Stokes.
 Patrick Heron introduced Mellis to the painter Francis Davison, also recently divorced; they married in 1948 and lived for two years in the run-down Château des Enfants on the Cap d'Antibes.
 They moved to Walberswick in 1950, later moving to a smallholding at Syleham, near Diss.
-After 25 years of relative isolation and self-sufficiency, broken occasionally by visiting artist friends, then moved to Southwold in 1976, where she began to create driftwood sculptures.
+After 25 years of relative isolation and self-sufficiency, broken occasionally by visiting artist friends, they moved to Southwold in 1976, where she began to create driftwood sculptures.

 Francis Davison died from a brain tumour in 1984.
-Mellis was survived by her son, three grandchildren, and four great-grandchildren.
+Margaret Mellis died in 2009 and was survived by her son, three grandchildren, and four great-grandchildren.